odra/toolboxes/README.md

 A collection of my personal toolboxes.

-If you don't know what a toolbox is: https://docs.fedoraproject.org/en-US/fedora-silverblue/toolbox/
+If you don't know what toolbox is: https://docs.fedoraproject.org/en-US/fedora-silverblue/toolbox/

 ## License